Who pays special assessments that come due after Settlement?

 The property is about to close and a disagreement has come up over who is responsible for making the monthly assessment payments after the property has closed.
 The buyer agent says the seller has to pay the entire amount of the assessment at Settlement but it doesn’t sound right to me that the seller is responsible for payments that don’t come due for a year or more after the closing.
 What’s the answer?

-The second section of the Contract that is relevant in answering your question is paragraph 8(k).
-Paragraph 8(k) provides that the “[s]eller shall pay all Confirmed Assessments, if any, provided that the amount can be reasonably determined or estimated” (emphasis added).
-The assessment in question is, as noted above, a “Confirmed Assessment,” and its outstanding balance can be determined exactly by simply multiplying the amount of a monthly payment by the number of months remaining on the payment schedule.
-Thus, according to paragraph 8(k), the seller is responsible for paying the outstanding amount of the assessment.
+ANSWER: The seller is responsible for paying the entire outstanding balance of the assessment.
+Paragraph 8(k) of Form 2-T provides that “[t]he Seller shall pay, in full at Settlement, all Special Assessments that are approved prior to Settlement, whether payable in a lump sum or future installments, provided that the amount thereof can be reasonably determined or estimated (emphasis added).”
+The assessment in question has been approved and its outstanding balance can be determined exactly by simply multiplying the amount of a monthly payment by the number of months remaining on the payment schedule.
+Thus, according to paragraph 8(k), the seller is responsible for paying the outstanding amount of the assessment at Settlement.

 This article is intended solely for the benefit of NC REALTORS® members, who may reproduce and distribute it to other NC REALTORS® members and their clients, provided it is reproduced in its entirety without any change to its format or content, including disclaimer and copyright notice, and provided that any such reproduction is not intended for monetary gain.
 Any unauthorized reproduction, use or distribution is prohibited.